sacjs/website/_posts/2016-07-23-nodebots_day.md

 *   **What do I need to bring with me?**

     A functional laptop with NodeJS pre-installed.
 Please refer to the [NodeJS installation instructions](https://nodejs.org/en/) if you need further information.

+*   **How do I get there and where should I park?**

+    Directions and parking information are available on the [U.C.
+Davis Extension's website](https://extension.ucdavis.edu/student-services/directions/galleria/map-directions).